Techtonica/curriculum/projects/mern-pern-project.md

 When scientists spot an individual they’re tracking, they want to store some information about the sighting in the database: The date and time of the sighting, which individual they saw, the name of the country it was spotted in, and whether the animal seemed healthy or unhealthy.

 #### Database
 - Design a database that stores the information needed for the app.
-Create the tables needed in Postgres/Mongo on your computer.
+Create the tables needed in Postgres on your computer.
 - Use SQL to add some initial data to your database.
 Add at least 3 animal species, 2 individuals of each species, and at least 5 animal sightings.
 - Copy the commands you used to create the tables and add the data and paste them into a file called db.sql